One of the most dangerous things about malware is that you might not even know it’s there.

 Local signing means you retain full control of the process and the keys you use.
 But keys can still be accidentally leaked or stolen.
 Some legacy keys can be weak, too.
 A huge number of apps on the Google Play Store - particularly the older ones - use weak keys from years ago.

 One alternative is cloud signing in an app store itself.
-Keys are more robust this way, but it means your app could potentially be modified by Google, Apple, or Amazon.
+Keys are more robust this way, but it means your app will be signed on the servers of Google or Amazon.

-As we touched on earlier, you also need to run environment checks and integrity checks at runtime.
+Until then, as we touched on earlier, you also need additional security to counter the dangers posed by tampering.
+For example, you have to run environment checks and integrity checks at runtime.
 Do this, and you can spot the most common tools hackers use to reengineer apps.
 These include hooking, rooting, debugging, and using emulators.